ewilsey/120-work/hw-12/readme.md

 first object.
 I thought objectTimer would create new objects, but they don't appear to act in the way I want them to.

+Still cannot get object to interact with object 2.
+Might have to let it go as is and come back to it later.

 -->

 #Resolve